allan-villan/csueb-MKTG-310-tesla/README.md

 - Because 55.56% of the people that were interviewed were between the ages of 19-23, our recommendations were skewed to releasing a cheaper alternative to the Model 3

 ### Conclusion:
 The project received an **A** due to meeting all requirements.
+A key focus of this project was to make *data-driven decisions*, only using *personal bias* and *intuition* to find correlations in the data that is significant enough to act upon.

-It was *difficult*, but ***rewarding***.
+It was *difficult* but ***rewarding***.

-When discussing the direction of the project with my groupmates, I was a large influence in making data-driven suggestions.
+When discussing the direction of the project with my groupmates, I was a large influence in making *data-driven suggestions*.
 Because the use of statistics and working with data was new to a majority of my group, I took hold of the helm and guided us to the finish line.
 Overall, it was a great experience and I'm grateful to have taken this course as it marks the date for my interest in working with data full-time.